 Manuela Martinez is a Support Group Facilitator for grandparents and/or other relative caregivers who are raising their grandchildren due to the parent’s inability to safely raise the children.
 In this work Manuela works with individuals directly impacted by the rising rent prices in Long Beach, and its surrounding cities.
 Manuela helps with the upkeep of LiBRE’s member database.

-Dr. Gary Hytrek is a Professor in the Department of Sociology.
+Dr. Gary Hytrek is a Professor in the Department of Geography.
 For LiBRE he conducts research by developing survey and focus group instruments and working with CSULB graduate students and LiBRE organizers and Board members to collect and analyze survey and focus group data among low-income, senior, and HUD tenants.
 This data is used to further LiBRE organizing and policy advocacy goals.
 He also assists in identifying and writing grants to support LiBRE organizing and data collection.

 Dr. Neal Richman was on the faculty of the UCLA Department of Urban Planning for approximately twenty years.
 He also led a research unit called the Center for Neighborhood Knowledge that produced online interactive mapping to support neighborhood research by community advocates, including community-based asset mapping.
 At LiBRE his focus is fundraising by writing grants and supporting organizational development.